Pius Wars: 2010s

+Catholic priest and Stonehill College professor of history Kevin P. Spicer encapsulated his views on Pius in The Oxford Handbook of Holocaust Studies, published in 2010: During this tumultuous period, Pius XII's primary concern remained, as always, the care, protection, and continuation of the visible Church, especially in Rome and Vatican City, and its mission to bring salvation to its members (Spicer 2004; Besier 2007: 199; Phayer 2008).
+Unfortunately, the care and concern of those who were not members of the Catholic Church was secondary.
+Similarly, the visible institution itself, which Pius XII likened to “the mystical Body of Christ,” and the freedom of this institution to continue its otherworldly mission to aid Catholics to salvation through the administration of the sacraments also took precedence over the life and well‐being of any individual Catholic.
+This posture may account for the silence of the official Church about the thousands of priests and religious who were sent to concentration camps, where many of them perished.Also in 2010, John Pawlikowski, a Catholic priest, Catholic Theological Union professor of social ethics and United States Holocaust Memorial Council member, said, "We know that Pius did some things that were good, but they tended to come rather late, they were mostly behind the scenes and were relatively minor gestures."

 In 2015, American historian Mark Riebling told the story of the Vatican's World War II spy network in Church of Spies:

 "History has accused wartime pontiff Pius the Twelfth of complicity in the Holocaust and dubbed him 'Hitler's Pope.'
 But a key part of the story has remained untold.
 Pius... skimmed from church charities to pay covert couriers....
 He sent birthday cards to Hitler – while secretly plotting to kill him....
 Gun-toting Jesuits stole blueprints to Hitler's homes.
 A Catholic book publisher flew a sports plane over the Alps with secrets filched from the leader of Hitler's bodyguard.
 The keeper of the Vatican crypt ran a spy ring that betrayed German war plans and wounded Hitler in a briefcase bombing....
 [This] secret war muted [Pius's] public response to Nazi crimes.
 Fearing that overt protest would impede his covert actions, he never spoke the 'fiery words' he wanted."

 Belgian professor Johan Ickx wrote Le Bureau: Les Juifs de Pie XII ("The Office: The Jews of Pius XII"), one of the first books based on primary sources from the Vatican's March 2, 2020, opening of the Pius XII Archives (often referred to as the Secret Archives).
 "The book, published in September (2020) but so far only in French, reveals correspondence with U.S. President Franklin Roosevelt to prevent the escalation of the war, Pius' support for an escape route to help the most persecuted, diplomatic attempts to influence the policing of the Third Reich, the rejection of Marshal Pétain's anti-racial laws, an emergency organization of baptisms to save thousands of Jews from deportation, and the condemnation of priests sympathetic to the Nazis in Slovakia."